 Some new members of Teamster Local 2010, the statewide local of CX and Skilled Trades members covering the campuses and several medical centers of the University of California (UC) and California State Universities (CSU), asked that we post this article and a letter from four of their officers.Read more

 Do you want to find out more about your local union's finances?

 You can find out how much your local spent on salaries, benefits, and representation last year by looking at its LM-2 report at the Department of Labor website.

 What is an LM-2?
 An LM-2 is a form that most unions file with the Department of Labor each year that gives a breakdown of the organization’s finances.
 It can show you how much your local officers get paid, how your local is spending its money, and more.

 IBT locals made up of public employees do not file an LM-2, but they do file IRS Form 990, so the information below does not apply to those locals.
 For help getting a copy of your local’s Form 990, please contact TDU.

 Want to take a look at your local’s LM-2?

-Rail Teamsters should select BLE-Locomotive Engineers IBT, or BMWE Maintenance of Way EMPLS IBT.
-GCC Teamsters should select GCIU-Graphic Communications IBT.
+Rail Teamsters should select BLE, or BMWE.
+GCC Teamsters should select GCIU.

-3. Under Designation Number, put your local union number and click submit.
+3. Under Designation Number, put your local union number and click enter on your keyboard.

 4. In a few seconds, a link to the most recent LM-2 will appear.
-To read that LM-2, click on 2014 Report.
-(To find LM-2s from previous years, click on your local’s name instead, then click on the report from the year you want information about).
+To read that LM-2, click on the hyper link for the Report.

 5. To find officer salaries, scroll down to Schedule 11.